 Judges make decisions about property division in order to make it as fair as possible.
 Negotiating a settlement instead of spending the time and money necessary to litigate the issue is usually more efficient.
 Allowing our attorney to negotiate on your behalf will also take the judge’s concepts of fairness out of the equation, giving you more control over the outcome.
 We will advocate on your behalf and advise you as to when to make a concession and when to dig in to defend your financial interests.

 Sometimes, however, settlement is not an option.
 If going to court is the only option, we are prepared to aggressively and effectively represent you and your interests.
 We will go the extra mile in order to get you the result you deserve.

 Serving Clients In Grand Prairie, Arlington And Beyond

 At the Law Office of Andy Nguyen, PLLC, we assist clients from all walks of life and all corners of the earth with their Texas legal issues.
 Our lawyer is accessible, responsive and understanding.
 We work hard to provide you with the utmost in customer service and quality representation.
-For a free consultation about your legal issue, call 817-755-1124 or contact us online.
+Please contact our office for consultation about your legal issue, call (817) 532-5666 or contact us online.

 We speak Vietnamese and Spanish.